marcbria/dojo/README.md

 # ToDo

 Add more playbooks:
-- [ ] To install and configure traefik.
+- [x] To install and configure traefik.
-- [ ] To install and configure an OJS journal.
+- [%] To install and configure an OJS journal (on any url).
-- [ ] To install and configure an OMP monograph.
+- [ ] To install and configure an OMP monograph (on any url).
 - [ ] Review infrastructure and extra playbooks.
 - [ ] Structure the justfile better.
-- [ ] To install and configure monitor tooling.
+- [%] To install and configure monitor tooling.
 - [ ] To install and configure backup tool.